Elevating the future of mobility: UAV-enabled Intelligent Transportation Systems: Evaluating ABS and TBS Performance in Urban Environments

-In stochastic geometry, the Poisson Point Process (PPP) is a popular approach to model the position of wireless nodes in a defined space/area with intensity $\lambda$ \cite{ppp}.
-Therefore, this paper places the ABSs and Terrestrial/Ground Base Stations (GBS) in a circular space with radius $\chi$.
-However, the PPP is not always suitable for positioning vehicles because their location is restricted to roadways.
-Therefore, this case study uses a Poisson Line Process (PLP) to model random roads in the same area with intensity $\Lambda$ \cite{PLP}.
+The PPP generates random points in the defined area, making it less suitable for positioning vehicles because their location is restricted to roadways.
+Therefore, we use a Poisson Line Process (PLP) to model random roads in the same area with intensity $\lambda_{\text{road}}$ \cite{PLP}.
+The expected number of roads within the disk is given by:

-This case study considers 200 cars randomly distributed over the lines/roads defined by the PLP.
-Furthermore, it assumes 5G ABS and GBS with perfect beamforming, hence completely mitigating the impact of interference.
-It is also assumed that the transmission and receiver antenna gain is constant ($G_{tx}$ = 10~dBi, $G_{rx}$ = 2~dBi) and each car will be served by the closest base station.
-The other parameters are: transmission power ($P_{tx}$ = 23~dBm), frequency ($f$ = 3.5 GHz) and bandwidth ($\beta$ = 20~MHz).
-The Coverage Probability ($CP$) and Cumulative Distribution Function ($CDF$) of the Signal to Noise Ratio (SNR) are computed over 500 realizations.

-This case study uses the Urban Macro (UMa) path loss model from the 3rd Generation Partnership Project \cite{3gpp}.
-Fig. \ref{lambda} shows the $CP$ against varying $\lambda$ for GBSs and ABSs at the heights of 25~m, 50~m, and 100~m.
-The locations of 200 vehicles, ABSs, and GBSs are randomly generated with the PPP and PLP using $\chi$ = 1 km and $\Lambda$ = 2.
-The $CP$ is defined according to the SNR threshold ($\delta$ = 30 dB).
-The UAV or ABS has a better LoS probability than GBS due to the channel geometry \cite{vin_tut}.
-Due to the better channel, ABSs provide better coverage than GBS deployed with the same density.
-Simulations show that ABSs can achieve more than 95\% $CP$ compared to 35\% $CP$ for $\lambda=4$~BS/km$^2$.
-In contrast, 35 GBSs are required to achieve 95\% $CP$ with $\delta$ = 30 dB.

-Fig. \ref{cdf} shows the CDF as function of SNR.
-The locations of vehicles, ABSs, and GBSs are randomly generated with PPP and PLP using $\chi$ = 2~km and $\Lambda$=2 to assess the performance/coverage over a wider area.
-As the LoS probability is directly proportional to height, the highest ABS at 100~m (ABS100) shows better mean SNR than at 50~m (ABS50), at 25~m (ABS25), and GBS.
-However, the height also contributes to the Pathloss.
-As a result, the peak SNR can only be achieved by the lower base stations.
-Therefore, GBS and ABS25 offer higher SNRs than ABS50 and ABS100 for a small proportion of vehicles placed close to these stations.

-Finally, Table \ref{tab11} illustrates the Spectral Efficiency ($SE$) against the ABS height.
-In contrast to previous results, this simulation considers one GBS and ABS placed in the center of the defined area with $\chi$ = 0.5 km and $\Lambda$ =2, without PPP.
-However, the roads and vehicle locations are determined according to PLP.
-Results indicate that ABS at height 40 m shows 63.5\% more $SE$ than GBS.
-The $SE$ reduces slightly with altitude due to larger Pathloss, as shown in Table \ref{tab11}.